 The online graduate certificate in Middle Eastern Studies provides a comprehensive understanding of Middle Eastern culture, religion, security issues, conflicts, and governance.
-Knowledge gained in this program is helpful if your career path brings you in contact with Middle Eastern people and cultures.
+Knowledge gained in this program is helpful for those interested in the Middle Eastern people and cultures.
 This online certificate is intended for graduate students who wish to expand their knowledge of the Middle East without committing to a degree program.